eth-protocol-fellows/protocol-studies/docs/wiki/EL/evm.md

 ### Contract code execution

-Our simple contract multiplies 6 and 7, then stores the result to storage slot 0.
+Our simple contract multiplies 6 and 7, then stores the result to storage **slot 0**.
 Let's execute the contract code with another transaction.

 The transaction payload is similar, except `to` address points to the smart contract, `value` and `data` is empty: